OctopusDeploy/blog/blog/2025-02/config-as-code-runbooks/index.md

 Putting runbooks in your Git repos with your app code simplifies DevOps workflow management.
 It ensures everything is version-controlled and fully auditable.

-Config as Code for Runbooks is rolling out now to Cloud customers and will be available for self-hosted customers in the 2025.1 release.
+Config as Code for Runbooks has rolled out to Cloud customers and will be available soon for self-hosted customers in the 2025.1 release.
 We can't wait for you to try it out and experience the benefits for yourself.

 Happy deployments!